LeonardM01/startex/README.md

 # startex

-A simple CLI tool to scaffold a new [Express.js]("https://expressjs.com/") project from a template, similar to `create-next-app`.
+A simple CLI tool to scaffold a new [Express.js](https://expressjs.com/) project from a template, similar to `create-next-app`.

 ## Features
+- Choose between JavaScript and TypeScript templates
+- Automatic package installation with package manager detection
 - Copies a template project to a new directory
 - Prompts for project name and updates `package.json`
 - Optionally initializes a git repository